 Mediators of Spain

-María Solanas is a researcher and the director of programs in Gender issues and global governance at the Elcano Royal Institute (Real Instituto Elcano), the leading Spanish think-tank on international relations and strategic studies.
-Senior expert in international relations, with 25 years of experience in political analysis of international scenarios, conflict analysis, research on international affairs, evaluation of public policies and strategic partnership building.
-Previously, she was Executive Senior Policy Adviser on International Affairs at the Spanish Prime Minister Office (2004-11), and was responsible for Latin America, Asia-Pacific and Sub-Saharan Africa, in addition to migration and human rights.
-She has been Coordinator of the Spanish Socialist Worker’s Party Secretariat for International Relations (2003-04), being responsible for European Union, Central and Eastern Europe and former URSS countries (1993-2003).
+María Solanas is a senior expert in international relations, with more than 25 years of experience in political analysis of international scenarios, conflict analysis, research on international affairs, and strategic partnership building.
+She currently is director of Programmes at the Elcano Royal Institute, the leading Spanish think-tank on international relations and strategic studies and research in gender Issues and global governance.
+Previously, from 2004 to 2011, she was Executive Senior Policy Adviser on International Affairs at the Spanish Prime Minister Office responsible for Latin America, Asia-Pacific and Sub-Saharan Africa, in addition to migration and human rights.
+From 2003 to 2004 she was the Coordinator of the Spanish Socialist Worker’s Party Secretariat for International Relations, being responsible for European Union, Central and Eastern Europe and former URSS countries (1993-2003).
 In February 2018, she has been nominated Vicepresident of the UNICEF National Committee in Spain.
-She has a BA in Sociology & Political Science and a BA in Journalism from the Madrid’s Complutense University.
+She holds a Bachelor Degree in Sociology & Political Science, as well as one in Journalism from the Madrid’s Complutense University.
+She is part of the Mediterranean Women Mediators Network due to a combination of political experience as a senior adviser at the Spanish government and her research skills on gender issues, particularly on Women, Peace and Security.
+In the last 25 years she was involved in several negotiations within the governmental framework, she has actively participated in the preparation of the II National Action Plan on WPS and has published several policy papers on Gender issues.

 María Villellas Ariño